Frequently asked questions

 Leijten, M., & Van Waes, L. (2013).
 Keystroke Logging in Writing Research: Using Inputlog to Analyze and Visualize Writing Processes.
 Written Communication 30(3), 358–392 | DOI: 10.1177/0741088313491692 | PDF

-A work-around, pending a modification of the Inputlog reporting, is using the ‘old’ Internet Explorer—that is still available in Windows 10—as your default browser to view Inputlog analysis files.
+A work-around, pending a modification of the Inputlog reporting, is using the ‘old’ Internet Explorer—that is still available in Windows 10/11—as your default browser to view these Inputlog analysis files in a proper layout.

 - Right-click the file name and select Properties.

 The Properties pop-up windows has a button ‘Change…’ next to the ‘Opens with: ‘ entry.

 - Click on ‘Change’ and select ‘Internet Explorer’ from the list of alternative access methods.

 Note: If Internet Explorer is not available, you have to search for it.
 There is a looking glass symbol in the lower left corner of your screen.
 Click on it and enter ‘Explorer’.
 The search tool will list Internet Explorer.
 Doubleclick the app (as it is called) to open it.
 Now it should appear among the alternatives when going to the file properties.

 Enable IE mode in Microsoft Edge:

 2. Click Settings and More (ellipsis) button on the top-right corner.

 5. Under the Internet Explorer compatibility section, turn on the Allow sites to be reloaded in Internet Explorer mode toggle switch.